Why Wise Aging?

 Wise Aging Online

-During the pandemic, a member of the Seattle community invited me to facilitate an online Wise Aging group that she would organize.
+During the pandemic, a member of the Seattle community invited me to facilitate an online Wise Aging group.
 Having facilitated Wise Aging groups in person, I was hesitant to facilitate online.
 I strongly felt that we needed to be in the same physical space to be fully present to one another in order to do this intimate work.

 I was wrong.

 Our online group bonded and continues to thrive.
-The computer screen I initially saw as a barrier, ended up enabling us to delve more intensely within and heightened group intimacy.
+The computer screen, I initially saw as a barrier, actually enabled us to delve more intensely within and heightened group intimacy.
 I also found that my ability as a facilitator, both to hold a group, and to hold individuals within a group deepened.

 A benefit to being virtual is that cohorts can be composed of people who live in different states, and even different countries.